 Scotland, and particularly Perthshire, is an ideal destination for ecotourism thanks to its natural beauty, biodiversity, accessible wilderness and fascinating local history.
 A major aspect of ecotourism is inspiring those people from all over the world that come to visit Perthshire’s local landscapes to find a renewed appreciation of nature—rather than the dogmatic perspective of seeing nature at our disposal and as a thing to exploit for our needs, it helps bring us to the full realisation of our own part in looking after our surroundings.
 Crucially, it is about remembering that nature supports all forms of life, each life being essential to the other.

 For locals, part of this ethical statement of putting nature first at the heart of our local economy creates the opportunity for more ethical job-roles within our communities, that are low-carbon and less damaging to our planet.
-This, I believe is the future of humanity and it represents the serious need for a basic income for everyone.
+This, I believe is the future of humanity and it represents the serious need for a Universal Basic Income for everyone.
 It is also about remembering that a connection with nature has the power to transform and transcend our lives daily; bringing back meaning, identity, function and so much more.
 We can establish a loving connection with nature—one that is reciprocal and therefore life-enhancing.
 Putting nature first will contribute to the quality of our lives.
 We are now beginning to awaken to the revolutionary idea that it is possible to measure and create an economy that is based on the well-being of every human being, as well as nature.

 Eco-tourism is a way of embracing the challenge of today’s human ontological crisis, but only if we are prepared to put nature first experiencing it in a richer and deeper way.
 Our history can truly ground us, keeping the human imagination alive and well and helping us to look towards a future with continued, and renewed hope.